 Karen Conneely outlines the need for a single integrated asset register.

-But with information stored not only by finance departments within the capital asset register but also duplicated across medical equipment and estates departments, attaining a single view of asset history, including location, maintenance and value, is impossible.
+But with information stored not only by finance within the capital asset register but also duplicated across medical equipment and estates departments, attaining a single view of asset history, including location, maintenance and value is impossible.